 The Hirzbach Waterfall is another incredibly beautiful waterfall that can be reached from the chalet, either by walking, cycling, bus or car.
 It's a romantic spot in any season, surrounded by alpine forest with a mountainous backdrop.
 There is a short walk that loops around the waterfall too, called the 'Nepomuk's Path of the Senses', which is a fun trail suitable for all ages, with a pretty vantage point from a suspended bridge.
 This is a personal favourite of ours.
 We often stop for a coffee in Fusch an der Grossglocknerstrasse whilst here too.

 The Seisenberg Klamm is another impressive gorge located in Weissbach by Lofer.
 In 1831 woodcutters constructed a wooden walkway through this 600m gorge which is now open to the public.
-At this gorge, you also walk along wooden walkways up close to the water.
-The Seisenberg Klamm is set in a peaceful, and its such a relaxing place to visit.
+The Seisenberg Klamm is in a peaceful location, making it such a relaxing place to visit.
 There are also multiple hikes, cycle routes and traditional Austrian Alms to enjoy in the vicinity of the gorge.
 Guests often combine a visit to the Seisenberg Klamm, with a visit to a the Lampreschthöhle - a pretty cool cave about 10 minutes from the gorge.

 Throughout the summer months, it is also possible to view the Sigmund-Thun Klamm from a totally different perspective - illuminated in the evening by romantic lights and and flame torches.
 Walking through the gorge at dusk under the illumination of different light fixtures is absolutely magical, and is such a memorable experience.
 This is then followed by jacket potatoes and live music around a camp fire, and a walk back to the starting point guided by hand held flame torches.
 Take a look at the video below from the Zell Am See Tourism office, to get more an idea about this enchanting experience.